DeviousMaximus/LakotaWebHtmlDownloads/README.md

 # DeviousUnblocker
-Disregard Everything else html files no longer work becuase they have been blocked.
-After downloading, rename the file from .html to .htm
-I update when I want and whenever I want
+ After downloading, rename the file from .html to .htm I update when I want and whenever I want
 Ver: 3.2

+New workaround Download D3VI0USBLANK